 It’s Patrik Hutzel from intensivecarehotline.com with another quick tip for families in intensive care.

-Like this video, comment down below what do you want to see next and subscribe to my YouTube channel for updates for families in intensive care.
+Like this video, comment down below what you want to see next and subscribe to my YouTube channel for families in intensive care.